heuer/segno/docs/serializers.rst

 PPM
     Portable Pixmap (PPM).
-The serializer does not support transparency, but the common featurs like scale and border are supported, see :ref:`PPM <ppm>` for details.
+The serializer does not support transparency, but the common features like scale, border and (multiple) colors are supported, see :ref:`PPM <ppm>` for details.

 PDF
     Portable Document Format (PDF).
 The serializer provides all default features